YordanGeorgiev/qto/README.md

 ## 4. DOCUMENTATION

 Qto IS about documentation , which are aimed to be as up-to-date to the current release version as possible.
 Thus you get the following documentation set:
- - ReadMe - the initial landing readme doc for the project
+ - readme_doc-0 - the initial landing readme doc for the project
- - UserStories - the collection of user-stories used to describe "what is desired"
+ - userstories_doc-0 - the collection of user-stories used to describe "what is desired"
- - Requirements - the structured collection of the requirements
+ - requirements_doc-0 - the structured collection of the requirements
- - SystemGuide - architecture and System description
+ - system_guide_doc-0 - architecture and System description
- - DevOps Guide - a guide for the developers and devops operators
+ - devops_guide_doc-0 - a guide for the developers and devops operators
- - Installation Guide - a guide for installation of the application
+ - installations_doc-0 - a guide for installation of the application
- - End-User Guide - the guide for the usage of the UI ( mainly ) for the end-users
+ - enduser_guide_doc-0 - the guide for the usage of the UI ( mainly ) for the end-users
- - Concepts - the concepts doc
+ - concepts_doc-0 - the concepts doc
-Check the doc/md directory where the generated from the db documents residue in md format.
+Check the doc/md or doc/pdf directories where the generated from the db documents residue in md or pdf format.